The ACT Aspire essay-- 40 minutes

 - (Remember "Bonjour?"
 How about ending with "Parlez-vous Français?")

-Push your students to write in paragraphs and to write a complete essay.
+Write in paragraphs and to write a complete essay.

 - Aspire doesn't allow indenting with the TAB key.